———————————————

 As for Afanna's motives, we come up with the following hypothesis together:

 When Afanna got acquainted with me, she saw an opportunity to use me to harm Simund.
 However, she feared that if she tore out the journal pages that were embarrassing for her, I might suspect her of foul play.
 So she left the pages there to convince me that the journal was genuine.
-Harming Simund was more important for her than avoiding shame herself.
+Harming Simund was more important to her than avoiding shame.

 We are in agreement that Afanna could not have fabricated such an extensive journal in one day.
 Neither could she have fabricated just the one entry where Simund reveals that he fancies that Orc mercenary woman.
 I mean, when there are, say, six books on a shelf, you can easily insert a book between the second and the third, but you can't replace a part of a written text with another.